Iv/voidy-bootstrap/README.rst

   additional stylesheets that should be pulled in by the ``base.html`` template (after any STYLESHEET_URLS entries).

+``STYLE_COLOUR``
+  The main colour of the theme, to be hinted at supported browsers (mainly mobile) so they can use it to colour their navigation chrome accordingly.

 ``SKIP_DEFAULT_CSS``
   No default CSS files at all will be used if this is set to True.
 In this case the only stylesheets used will be those specified in